Main Forcefield

 Pair Potentials

-The pair potential Range determines the extent over which pairwise interactions between atoms are effective in the simulation.
+The pair potential range determines the extent over which pair potential interactions between atoms are effective in the simulation.
 Typically this is between 10 to 15 Angstroms, but may need to be made larger in extreme cases.
 It is important to note that the longer the pair potential range, the longer it takes to calculate total system energies, and the more time it will take your simulation to run.

 The Delta value controls the spacing between points, in Angstroms, in the tabulated pair potentials.
 The default value is sufficient for most cases and should not normally need to be changed.